 When you’re craving ramen in Back Bay, get in line at Santouka.
 This Japanese import helped introduce Boston to really good ramen when it landed here in 2015 with long-simmered tonkotsu in the Hokkaido style.
 Shio Ramen, topped with springy noodles, tender pork, and a range of ready-to-dunk extras, is rightfully Santouka’s signature: The light and cloudy, salt-bolstered broth gives all the flavor without the heaviness that some bowls of ramen inflict.
 When we’re wanting something punchier, Spicy Miso is the move.
 Yes, there’s usually a wait—which involves queuing up on Hereford Street—for a seat at this shoebox-sized slurping spot, but service is super efficient.

-Deuxave is perched on a tony corner of Commonwealth Ave., and its cuisine is every bit as posh as the mansions that surround it.
-The menu may boast a 9 Hour French Onion Soup, but Chopped alum and Deuxave chef-owner Chris Coombs isn’t boxed in by traditional French cooking; dishes like Za’tar Colorado Lamb Loin and Crispy Spanish Octopus also make an appearance.
-An imposing wine bottle display dominates the dining room, and not just for show: The restaurant’s impressive list received a Wine Spectator Award of Excellence in 2015.
+Perched on the tony corner of Commonwealth and Massachusetts avenues, Deuxave is every bit as posh as the mansions that surround it.
+There may be a wine book loaded with Bordeaux and Cabernet, and a modern French menu boasting dishes such as Seared Hudson Valley Foie Gras and 9 Hour French Onion Soup, but chef-owner Chris Coombs isn’t boxed in by traditional cooking.
+Deuxave is known in part for its Tagliatelle “Bolognaise,” a Frenchy nod to the Italian staple; and dishes like harissa-spiced cod with Israeli couscous also make an appearance.
+An imposing wine bottle display dominates the dining room, and it’s not just for show: The restaurant’s impressive list has been honored with a Wine Spectator Award of Excellence.